Office

 To truly revolutionize the onboarding experience and avoid the pitfalls that have plagued so many projects, organizations must confront these uncomfortable truths head-on.

-Only by addressing these issues can companies break free from the cycle of failure and create onboarding experiences that set both employees and the organization up for long-term success.
+Only by addressing these issues can companies break free from the cycle of failure and create onboarding experiences that are intuitive, personalized, and scalable, setting both employees and the business up for long-term success.

 Rachel James is the Chief Marketing Officer at Applaud, responsible for elevating the brand and creating market demand.
 With international experience spanning Asia, the Middle East, and Europe, she brings a global perspective to our product offering and an acute awareness of widespread market trends.